Alcoholism: Helping People Get on the Road to Recovery

-They might not seem serious, and most people recover from them once the alcohol is eliminated from the body.
-What’s problematic is the cumulative effect of abusing alcohol over time.
+These effects might not seem serious, and most people recover from them once the alcohol is eliminated from the body; however, what’s problematic is the cumulative effect of abusing alcohol over time.

-Let’s take a closer look at how chronic drinking affects the body long-term.
+Let’s take a closer look at how chronic and binge drinking affects the body long-term.